All-Ireland Poc Fada Championship: Competitions

-Seniors Final – An Corn Setanta (The Setanta Cup)
+Senior Men's Final: Corn Setanta (The Setanta Cup)

-The 12 competitors competing in this category qualify as the 4 Provincial champions, the 4 Provincial runners-up, the current champion, the 2013 "All Star" goalkeeper and 2 invitationals.
+The 12 competitors competing in this category qualify are the four provincial champions, the four provincial runners-up, the current champion, 2 invitationals places and the local Louth GAA representative.
 In the past competitors have come from USA, Europe and South Africa.

-An Corn Setanta ("The Sliotar Cup") is awarded to the player who takes the lowest number of pucks.
+"Corn Setanta ("the sliotar cup)" is awarded to the player who takes the lowest number of pucks to complete the course.
 Ties are broken by the distance by which the player's last puck crosses the finish line.